img

 Innovation Grant Reporting Procedure

-All notification letters will be delivered by email and will include all the reporting documents required to receive grant funds.
-A meeting will be scheduled with Tara Feiner to review the required reporting documentation and timeline.
+All award notification letters will be delivered by email and will include all the reporting documents required to receive grant funds.
+If awarded, Tara Feiner will schedule a mandatory pre-implementation meeting with all grant partners to review the required documentation and marketing needs for the program.

 • Pre-Event Report: Award recipients will be required to submit a status report no later than 30 days prior to the start of the program or initiative.